zhaoxunyong/blog/source/_posts/2022-03-09-Loki-Log-System.md

 ## Kubernetes

 Using helm to install loki on the k8s environment easyly, but recommend it by customed congratulation:

+Notice: It's weird the way of Kubernetes couldn't collection the logs completely, finally I used the docker to deploy.

 ### Heml